drovani/rovaninet-posts/about.md

 Projects while at _The Maze Group_

+- **Interim CTO** with _National Business Institute_
+  - Advisor to President for strategic technology planning, organizational strategy, and business analysis.
+  - Collaborated with the senior management to provide improved communication and insight into the development cycle and right sizing expectations for deliverables and timelines.
+  - Created detailed technology roadmap to modernize ecosystem of legacy, homegrown, unstable applications.
+  - Implemented a Backlog Management Process to triage and prioritize tickets; a UAT & QA process to mitigate against deployment regression; and a launch, contingency, and remediation plan to minimize impact to customers and the business.
+  - Led development team in implementation of Shopify storefront and migration from legacy homegrown website.
 - **Solution Architect**, Shopify storefront build with _Coty, Inc._
   - Led pre-sales discovery, project estimation, and statement of work (SOW) creation in a sales engineering role.
   - Technical architect throughout functional requirements gathering, merchant usability and expectation setting, and project prioritization triaging.